Emotional Intelligence, or, what is commonly referred to as EQ has been claimed to be the key to success in life!

 What are the five components of EI?

-The notion of EI consisting of five different components was first introduced by Daniel Goleman, a psychologist, and best-selling author.
-According to Cherry (2018), the 5 components of EI are:
+The notion of EI consisting of five different components was first introduced by Daniel Goleman, a psychologist and bestselling author.

 Self-awareness refers to the capacity to recognize and understand emotions and to have a sense of how one’s actions, moods and the emotions of others take effect.